TongLiGithub/UdacityNanoDegree-DataWrangling/Readme.txt

 Data Wrangling Project.html & Data Wrangling Project.pdf:
-	same content in different format, with a link to the wrangled map position in the project, a short description of the area and a reason for the choice, as well as the answers to all questions and related code.
+	(revised) same content in different format, with a link to the wrangled map position in the project, a short description of the area and a reason for the choice, as well as the answers to all questions and related code.

 OpenStreetMap project.py:
 	the python code used in auditing and cleaning the dataset.